Kirito-Ming/Kirito-Ming.github.io/content/publication/2025-TCAS1-Transform/index.md

 # Enter a publication type from the CSL standard.
 publication_types: ["article-journal"]
 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Transactions on Circuits and Systems I: Regular Papers, Early Access()*"
+publication: "*IEEE Transactions on Circuits and Systems I: Regular Papers, Early Access()* 【2区/TOP】"
 publication_short: ""

 abstract: Detailed information is not available